-What is The Difference Between Hosted and Non-Hosted Adsense Account?
+Basic Differences Between Hosted and Non-Hosted Google Adsense Account

 Do you know the difference between hosted and non hosted adsense account?
 Let me start by explaining what Adsense is.
 Adsense is an ad publishing network that many webmasters monetize their websites with simply by placing a piece of ad generating codes on their blogs or forums.